Melkite Greek Catholic Church: History

 According to the Melkite Greek Catholic Church, its origins go back to the establishment of Christianity in the Near East.
-As Christianity began to spread, the disciples preached the Gospel throughout the region and were for the first time recorded to be called "Christians" in the city of Antioch (Acts 11:26), the historical See of the Melkite Catholic Patriarchate.
+As Christianity began to spread, the disciples preached the Gospel throughout the region and were for the first time said to be called "Christians" in the city of Antioch (Acts 11:26), the historical See of the Melkite Catholic Patriarchate.
 Scholars attribute the actual writing of the gospels in Koine Greek to the Hellenized Christian population of Antioch, with authors such as St. Luke, the author of the Gospel of Luke and The Acts of the Apostles.
 By the 2nd century, Christianity was widespread in Antioch and throughout Syria.
 Growth of the church did not stop during periods of persecution, and by the end of the 4th century Christianity became the official state religion.

 The Melkite Greek Catholic Church traces its origins to the Christian communities of the Levant and Egypt.
-The term Melkites was originally referred to those Christian in Egypt who were loyal to the Council of Chalcedon and was later referred to those in the Levant region as well.
+The term Melkites was originally referred to those Christians in Egypt who were loyal to the Council of Chalcedon, and later referred to those in the Levant region as well.
 The church's leadership was vested in the three apostolic patriarchates of the ancient patriarchates: Alexandria, Antioch and Jerusalem.

 Fallout of the Fourth Ecumenical Council

-After the Fourth Ecumenical Council—the Council of Chalcedon—in AD 451, fifth-century Middle-Eastern Christian society became sharply divided between those who did and those who did not accept the outcome of the council.
-The Chalcedonians—i.e., those who accepted the decrees of the council—were mainly Greek-speaking city-dwellers; they were called Melkites ("imperials") by the anti-Chalcedonians, who were predominantly Armenian or Coptic-speaking provincials.
+After the Fourth Ecumenical Council (the Council of Chalcedon) in AD 451, fifth-century Middle-Eastern Christian society became sharply divided between those who did and those who did not accept the outcome of the council.
+The Chalcedonians, those who accepted the decrees of the council, were mainly Greek-speaking city-dwellers; they were called Melkites ("imperials") by the anti-Chalcedonians, who were predominantly Armenian or Coptic-speaking provincials.

 Fusion with Arabic language and culture

 The Battle of Yarmuk (AD 636) took the Melkite homeland out of Byzantine control and placed it under the occupation of the Arab invaders.
 While the Greek language and culture remained important, especially for the Melkites of Jerusalem, Antiochene Melkite tradition merged with the Arabic language and culture.
-Though there was Arabic Christian poetry before the arrival of Islam, the newly extensive Antiochene blending with Arabic culture led to a degree of distancing from the Patriarch of Constantinople.
+Although there was Arabic Christian poetry before the arrival of Islam, the newly extensive Antiochene blending with Arabic culture led to a degree of distancing from the Patriarch of Constantinople.

 Despite the Arab invasion, the Melkites continued to exercise an important role in the Universal Church.
 The Melkites played a leading role in condemning the iconoclast controversy when it re-appeared in the early 9th century, and were among the first of the Eastern churches to respond to the introduction of the filioque clause in the West.